 Flat Tiles

-Flat tiles lack barrels or rolls and can interlock or have a double thickness to mimic the look of wood shakes.
+Flat tiles lack barrels or rolls and can interlock or be double-thick to mimic the look of wood shakes.
 This style works best in regions with heavy rain or snow.

 Interlocking Tiles

-Interlocking tiles overlap with one another and interlock on each side.
+Interlocking tiles overlap and interlock on each side.
 This style is easy to install and is best for lower-pitched roofs.

 Barrel Tiles